mautic/developer-documentation-new/docs/plugins/integrations/integrations.rst

 1. Read about :doc:`the sync engine<sync>`.

-Registering the Integration as a Builder
+Register the Integration as a Builder
 ________________________________________

 If the integration includes a builder integration (email or landing page)